-Her poetry has been translated and published in literary reviews, journals and anthologies in many languages (English, French, Italian, Spanish, Serbian, Turkish, Bulgarian).
+Her poetry has been translated and published in literary reviews, journals and anthologies in many languages (English, French, Italian, Spanish, Swedish, Turkish, Bulgarian).

 Thessaloniki Biennale 2009 (performance with the project Poet's Machine)